whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 for linear regression, the distribution is actually T not gaussian.
 However, this doesn't matter much and gets less important as the sample size grows, so I'm going to ignore it.

+Becuase of this mass-under-the-tails behaviour, the p-value is interpreted as 'the probability of seeing an effect as large as *or larger than* the one we actually saw, if there wasn't any true effect.

-The point I am making here is that **the P-value gives no new information relative to the estimate and its standard error**.
-If you had to choose what to report, it should be the estimate of $\beta$ and its standard error.
+However, the real point I am making here is that **the P-value gives no new information relative to the estimate and its standard error**.
+If you had to choose what to report, it should be the estimate of $\beta$ and its standard error, and you can also think of that as summarising the posterior.

 :::